 Buying your own home, maybe after renting or living with parents, is usually one of our main ambitions, a rite of passage that can be taken as a sign of independence and success, as well as a place to live.
 But when you’ve got your own property as opposed to sharing or renting someone else’s, there’s often a moment of realisation about responsibilities.

 It’s not just about paying the mortgage and the council tax, onerous as those two regular payments may be.
 There are usually DIY jobs to be done, too!
-Where once your Dad might have fixed a broken floorboard, or your landlord re-washered a leaking tap, now you probably have to face lots of DIY challenges that you’re expected to take on yourself!
+Where once your dad might have fixed a broken floorboard, or your landlord re-washered a leaking tap, now you probably find yourself facing lots of DIY challenges that you’re expected to take on yourself!

-As a homeowner, a dependable set of tools will prove invaluable to you.
-Attending to small jobs yourself rather than calling out professionals will save you a small fortune.
+As a homeowner, a dependable set of tools will prove invaluable to you, not to mention that attending to small jobs yourself rather than calling out professionals will save you a small fortune.
 The trick is to know what you can safely handle yourself, and what really does require professional help.
 None of us can guarantee precisely what jobs will crop up – although some of them, like plumbing in the washing machine and hanging curtains, are fairly predictable.
 Here are some common jobs that are likely to need your DIY skills (and tools!):

-With a decent set of tools, you will be armed for a wide range of jobs in and around the home.
-Here’s Wonkee Donkee’s guide to the must-have tools for homeowners that won’t set you back more than £250!
+Check out Wonkee Donkee Tool’s guide to the must-have tools for homeowners that won’t set you back more than £250!

 If you need to drill into concrete block or brick (and unless you’ve bought a log cabin, you probably will), a hammer drill is a must.
 It has a mechanism that delivers thousands of bpm (blows per minute) to help push the drill bit into hard materials.
 You’ll be glad of it if, for instance, you’re putting up curtain rails and hit a very hard patch when drilling your pilot holes.
 A cordless drill with a lithium ion (Li-ion) battery is the most versatile for use both inside and outside, away from the mains supply.
 If you get a combi drill, you can use it as a screwdriver, too.